Here’s how the typical Central European travel itinerary goes –

 - Stay at least 3-4 days in Mikulov or the Lednice-Valtice Cultural Landscape; longer if you particularly like the countryside and you’re interested in the wine culture

 So many places to see, so little time.
-Here’s my highlights road trip itinerary for Czech Republic and Austria.
+Here’s my highlights road trip itinerary for the Czech Republic and Austria.
 If I only had 1 week to show the best of these two countries to someone, here’s where I would take them:

 - Day 1-2: Explore Prague